bmeviauac01/datadriven/docs/en/lecture-notes/adonet/index.md

 We need to know that setting up a new connection to a database is relatively expensive (opening a new network connection, negotiating protocols with the server, authentication, etc.).
 Therefore, we use **connection pooling**, where, after using and closing a connection, we do not discard it but put it back in a pool to reuse it later.

-The availability of _connection pool_ depends on the implementation; it supported by the *MS SQL Server* and *OleDD* implementations. _Connection pools_ are created for every _connection string_ (so not per database).
+The availability of _connection pool_ depends on the implementation; it supported by the *MS SQL Server* and *OleDB* implementations. _Connection pools_ are created for every _connection string_ (so not per database).
 This is important if the application does not use a single static _connection string_ (but connects on behalf of the user, for example).

 We also have to understand the problem of [**connection leak**](# connection-leak), which means that a connection is left open after use (we do not call `Close()`), so it is not returned to the pool, which prohibits future reuse.
 If we do leak connections this way, the pool will soon run out of connections, and the application will stop working due to not being able to talk to the database.
 This problem must be avoided by closing or disposing of connections safely (see sample code later).